 Graham Bradley runs Roxaboxen, a California-based design studio specializing in typefaces and brand identities.
 He has been an instructor at Type West since its inception in 2018 and is a Lead Instructor for 2021.
 Before founding Roxaboxen, Graham was the first employee at Frere-Jones Type, where he worked with Tobias Frere-Jones on Mallory and Retina.
 He is a graduate of the Type@Cooper program at The Cooper Union, and a graduate of the University of California, Berkeley.

-Kel Troughton is a type designer and lettering artist who gets an equal amount of inspiration from mid-century advertising and Bay Area graffiti.
+Kel Troughton is a freelance type designer and lettering artist who gets an equal amount of inspiration from mid-century advertising and Bay Area graffiti.
 He graduated from the Type@Cooper West program in 2018, was the teaching assistant for Type West in 2019, and worked at Monotype.
-You can find him in the East Bay drawing letters and you can find his typeface Oaks on Future Fonts.
+Kel is one of the co-teachers in the year-long Type West at Letterform Archive certificate program.